About this report

-- Epics by State counts are pulled from the State field of the Epics Grid/New Epic panel; states can be Not Started, In Progress, or Accepted.
+- Epics by State counts are pulled from the State field of the epics page/New Epic panel; states can be Not Started, In Progress, or Accepted.

-- Epics by Process Step counts are pulled from the Process Step field of the Epics Grid/New Epic panel; process steps are defined inside of a process flow.
+- Epics by Process Step counts are pulled from the Process Step field of the epics page/New Epic panel; process steps are defined inside of a process flow.

 How to interpret this report

 Watch for too many In Progress or Not Started work items in the top charts.
 Use the charts on the right to understand, at a detailed level, what steps in the process flow are causing bottlenecks/roadblocks to completing your goals.